KDE/clazy/docs/checks/README-qt6-deprecated-api-fixes.md

 Warn against deprecated API in Qt6

+> Note: This check is deprecated with Clazy 1.16 and will be removed in later versions!

 The code is fixed when possible.

 * `QDate::toString(Qt::DateFormat format, QCalendar cal)` becomes  `QDate::toString(Qt::DateFormat format)`.